How to Create and Use a Free QR Code Business Card

 -

-Open the .pkpass file or link directly on your iPhone.
+Open the link directly on your iPhone.

 -